Pet ownership among homeless people: Implications for social institutions

 Social interaction among homeless people is impacted by pet ownership.
 Many homeless pet owners reported that having a dog facilitated conversation, but at the same time having a dog had a negative impact on their ability to find housing because homeless shelters, rental housing, and subsidized government housing continue to have strict regulations against allowing pets to reside with their homeless owners.
 Some action is being taken by social institutions to address the issue.
 San Francisco initiated a program which addressed both homelessness and animal shelter overcrowding: WOOF – Wonderful Opportunities for Occupants and Fidos.
 Started in August 2012, the homeless are given a dog that would otherwise be euthanized, to foster until a permanent home can be found.
 Homeless people are trained to care for the dogs and will receive a weekly stipend.
 In addition to dog training lesson, the foster owners received training in job readiness, communication skills, banking and health care.
 All pet food and care is provided by the shelter.
-Pets of the Homeless is a national nonprofit with a mission to feed and provide basic emergency veterinary care to pets of homeless people.
-In the UK, Veterinary surgeons and registered veterinary nurses have responded to the issue by creating a charity called Streetvet which provides free accessible veterinary care.
-Volunteer veterinary professionals provide a weekly outreach service and a 24/7 emergency service to clients in need.
+Feeding Pets of the Homeless is a national nonprofit with a mission to feed and provide basic emergency veterinary care to pets of homeless people.
+In the UK, veterinary surgeons and registered veterinary nurses have responded to the issue by creating a charity called StreetVet, which provides free accessible veterinary care to homeless clients in need.